mtwrkvn/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 7-movethatfile -  a script to move a file
 - 8-firstdelete - a script to delete a file
 - 9-firstdirdeletion -  a script to delete a directory (empty directory)
+- 10-back -  a script that changes the working directory to the previous one.